"Does the gay community really need to have a parade? Why do they have to be so 'in your face' about their sexuality?"

 Until I met Jesus, I had no other way to deal with my shame or to even understand my identity.
 Because he allows me to be imperfect, glory in my weakness, and because he removes my shame, I no longer feel compelled to take back power, stand up for my rights, jockey for position, or convince myself I'm valuable.
 I get to just be....a man, a son, with a fallen sexuality walking with Jesus.

-So I'm not writing to advocate for gay pride, I'm writing to say I understand why.
-For many, it's a means of survival.
-I know some will roll their eyes as soon as they read that, which means they've likely never been the targets of repeated marginalization.
-And I would contend that if we hadn't turned our backs on an entire community of people, there may not have been such a determined need for the grandeur of a pride parade.
+You may think I'm writing to advocate for gay pride, but I'm writing more to say I understand why.
+For many, it's a means of survival & I hope you too will see it through that lens.
+I know some will roll their eyes as soon as they read that, which means they've likely never been the targets of repeated marginalization & intense hatred.
+And I would contend that if society (including the Church at large) hadn't turned its back on an entire community of people, there may not have been such a determined need for the grandeur of a pride parade.
 We can't lament the ills and trajectory of the culture and then divorce ourselves from being part of the cause and the remedy.
-It's at least worth considering.
+You may not agree, but will you at least consider it?
 I'm not placing the sole blame on one group of people or another, but I am encouraging repentance for us all so that God's kingdom would come and impact the individual riddled with shame and the society that needs a savior.